 3 cups grassfed milk (goat milk works well too.
 You may also substitute whole coconut milk if desired)

-Crack eggs into a medium sized glass bowl and whip.
+Crack eggs into a medium sized glass bowl (I like this one) and whip.
 Add salt and vanilla and mix well.
 Blend in maple syrup and milk with a whisk.